geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 That Tomb which myriads bled to win, in vain;<br>
 Proud is the destiny—so proud, so high,<br>
 How gladly could I grasp such prize and die!<br>
-But years of misery wait thee; ‘tis not now<br>
+But years of misery wait thee; ’tis not now<br>
 Thy heart shall pay the penance of thy vow:<br>
 Wounds are but spurs in battle’s glorious day,<br>
-‘Tis the slow cure that wears the soul away.<br>
+’Tis the slow cure that wears the soul away.<br>
 To one—ah, pause!—a lawless Moslem, chain’d,<br>
 Thy faith contemn’d, thy liberty restrain’d,<br>
 That sickness of the soul, the exile’s curse,<br>